• Skip to main content

 Instructions

-• Preheat your oven to 400°F. Place two tablespoons of butter in the cast-iron skillet and place the skillet in the oven for about five minutes while you mix the cornbread batter.
+• Preheat your oven to 400°F. Place two tablespoons of butter in the cast-iron skillet and transfer the skillet in the oven for five minutes while you mix the cornbread batter.

 Notes